Q: What is a poison?

 Q: Does the Illinois Poison Center take calls about pets?

-For more information about the types of calls/cases handled by the IPC, click here
+- For more information about the types of calls/cases handled by the IPC, click here

-To take advantage of the IPC's FREE Poison Prevention Education Resource Center and training, click here
+- To take advantage of the IPC's FREE poison prevention education and presentation materials and education course, click here

 - To request a Complimentary Safety Packet (sticker, magnet, first aid for poisonings brochure), click here

 - To subscribe to IPC news (monthly, seasonally, breaking news), click here

 - To contact with questions (non-emergency) or comments: IPCadmin@team-iha.org or 312.906.6136